Thamesmead: Demography

 Thamesmead's population is increasing rapidly as new developments are being built in the area.
 Based on mid-2018 estimates, the area's population has reached to 41,121, an increase of almost 30% in seven years over the 2011 figure of 31,824.
 Because of this, there is an increasing level of demand for the proposed DLR extension from Gallions Reach.

 In common with the rest of London, the ethnic make-up of Thamesmead has changed since it was first built.
 Initially, it was one of the most homogenous estates of its type in London, being predominately white and working class.
-The lack of London Underground services and at the very edge of the metropolis may have meant Thamesmead was not first port of call for immigrants arriving in London.
+The lack of London Underground services as well as being at the very edge of the metropolis may have led to Thamesmead not being the first port of call for immigrants arriving in London.
 The housing selection policy that favoured relatives of existing residents reinforced this aspect.

 However, after the Fall of Saigon and the American withdrawal from Vietnam in the late 1970s, a small group of Vietnamese refugees built a community in the area.
 In the 1990s, another ultimately larger wave of emigration from West Africa (predominately Nigeria and Ghana) began.
 The 2011 census revealed that 35.58% of residents in the Thamesmead Moorings ward described themselves as Black African, the highest percentage in both London and the UK; Thamesmead East had the second highest at 34.88%.

-Thamesmead also adjoins the Thistlebrook travellers site which is situated just inside Abbey Wood.
+Thamesmead also adjoins the Thistlebrook Travellers' site which is situated just inside Abbey Wood.